What do you get when you take the alcohol out of beer? A sobering realisation that it's incredibly difficult to make a good brew.

 However, in recent years, adult alcohol alternative drinks have been exploding in popularity.
 With more than 1 in 5 UK adults no longer drinking and 84% of global drinkers wanting to reduce their intake, many of us are looking for alternatives.
 With the likes of Heineken and other big breweries getting in on the action after seeing the meteoric success of several craft brands, it seems that alcohol-free beers are here to stay.

-But how exactly are alcohol-free beers made?
+How exactly are alcohol-free beers made?

 Most alcohol-free beer actually starts out as its regular alcoholic counterpart.
 This means it goes through almost the entirely same process as regular beer, from making a mash, to boiling the wort, to adding hops and even fermenting.
 Then, the two veer off in separate directions.